gbouras13/ABACBS2024-GPU-workshop-demo-plm-training-slurm-setonix/README.md

 # ABACBS 2024 GPU Workshop - Demo PLM Finetuning

-* This repository contains some demonstration code on how one could finetune the ESM-2 650M protein language model using single GPUs, a single GPU node and multiple GPUs (in a pretty hacky manner :) ) .
+* This repository contains some demonstration code on how one could finetune the ESM-2 650M protein language model using single GPUs, a single GPU node and multiple GPU nodes (in a pretty hacky manner :) ) .
 It was designed for the "GPUs in Bioinformatics" Workshop at the ABACBS 2024 conference in Sydney, Australia.

 ## Installation